tarwn/lessthandot-hugo/blogs/content/posts/2012-08-01-book-review-troubleshooting-sql-server.md

 **Chapter 6 &#8211; Blocking**

 When first starting as a DBA, it was hard to understand the difference between latches and locks, necessary to the operation of SQL Server, and blocking, which happens but isn’t desirable.
 This chapter covers the basics of the types of locks and latches, which is all an accidental DBA really needs to understand at first.
 Queries using DMVs are given to help troubleshoot what tasks are blocked or waiting.
 The part I was most interested in was automatic detection and notification.
-In particular, I&#8217;ve started learning more about the blocked process report recently, and was happy to see information about it.
+In particular, I've started learning more about the blocked process report recently, and was happy to see information about it.
 Other topics like event notifications using Service Broker and Extended Events in SQL Server 2012 are covered.

 **Chapter 7 – Handling Deadlocks**